— Topics —

 However, that is not the fundamental way to deal with being overweight, as Dr. Fung mentioned, so regaining weight (the rebound effect) is inevitable if you eat as before.

-In contrast, when (B) the base weight value goes up by intestinal starvation, there are various interrelated factors.
+In contrast, when (B) the 'set-point' for body weight goes up by intestinal starvation, there are various interrelated factors.

 For instance, it is said that the following affects weight gain: